amacss-utsc/amacss_constitution/README.md

 original notice.

-11.1.4 – At the meeting every general member is entitled to run for any position for which he/she is eligible and will be elected in the sequence in which the positions appear in this Constitution, beginning with the President and proceeding through the Discipline
+11.1.4 – At the meeting every general member is entitled to run for any position for which he/she is eligible and will be elected in the sequence in which the positions appear in this Constitution, beginning with the President(s) and proceeding through the Discipline
 Representatives.
 Candidates may declare their interest in any position at any time up until the election for that position takes place.
 Each candidate will then have an opportunity to speak at the meeting about his or her qualifications and intentions.